-Bringing Shakespeare to life
+Bringing Theatre to Life

 From London’s eye-catching buildings to Stratford’s green landscape, to Oxford’s cobbled streets, you will explore a diverse range of art and culture while taking in the compelling British history.
 You will be amazed by London’s unique sense of style – there is so much to see in just 10 days, including the magnificent Big Ben, the famous Tower of London, Piccadilly Circus and Westminster Abbey – just to name a few.
 The home of the great wordsmith is also sure to impress – the eccentric city of Stratford and its green landscape will add warmth to your study-tour.
 The cobblestone streets of Oxford will lead to museums, libraries, historic pubs, trendy bars and restaurants and exclusive shops, surrounded by beautiful architecture.
 Well-known for its university, Oxford is dominated by a large student population.